HerryPapaiya/IoT_ML/README.md

     • On-field and Off-field monitoring,

 Data-logger for the project is Google sheets which can be accessed from Google drive.
 Stable connection can be achieved between Google Sheets and
-ESP8266 using Google scripts code.
+ESP8266 using Google scripts code. iot_data.xlsx have been included in DataLogger folder to give refernce for DHT11 data acquirement from ESP8266 to Google Sheets.
+IoT_Data.txt includes Google scripts code.(Extention should be .gs while including in project)

 3. Machine Learning